Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: Further literature and conclusion

-Our paper points out that the classic CART does not directly minimize LPC misclassification risk in each split.
-Based on different assumptions, we propose two alternative methods PFS and MDFS, both of which reduces LPC misclassification risk.
-The applicability of the theoretical results also extend to KD-CART.
-Our proposed methods predominantly outperform their counterparts in our simulation and provide more policy insights in empirical applications.
+\textbf{Conclusion}: Our paper points out that classic CART/KD-CART is suboptimal for LPC in each split.
+Based on different assumptions, we propose three alternative methods: MDFS, PFS and wEFS.
+MDFS and PFS generate policy rules that strictly dominate CART.
+Our proposed methods predominantly outperform their counterparts in our simulation and provide more policy insights in real-world applications.

-There are multiple interesting future work directions.
-First, as mentioned earlier, the theoretical guarantee of risk reduction for PFS and MDFS can be further investigated under more general conditions.
-Second, in the current version of this paper, KD-MDFS extends the applicability of our theories to $\eta(x)$ being the response variable which takes on continuous value, extending it further to more general continuous outcome problems can be interesting.
-Third, the idea of latent probability classification can be adapted to other cost-sensitive machine learning algorithms \citep{babii2020binary} and provide more insights for policy making.